The first real job in my life.

 …The next job the patrons had in store for me put things into real perspective.
 It gave me a heads up on the shit-storm coming my way.
 This point was one of those tipping moments where life just escalates uncontrollably fast—no matter if you hit the brakes or not… (Read the prequel!)

-Crossing a state border never looked so traumatic like in that moment.
-On a clear November morning, I was imminently trapped on no-man’s-land between Austria and Slovenia.
-Stuck-nowhere to hide.
+Crossing a state border has never looked so traumatic like at that moment.
+On a bright November morning, I imminently trapped myself on no-man’s-land between Austria and Slovenia.
+Stuck—nowhere to hide.
 “If I pass now, there is almost a 100% chance I will make it.”
 Lucky for me, the “sniff” of cocaine I inhaled right before the border crossing calmed my nerves.
 The officers had no reason to pull me over.
 All it took was a just enough dimmed checkpoint-ceiling light to camouflage my black, enlarged pupils.

 The celebration officially fired-up with a nice, fat joint as I was pulling to the first gas station past the border.
 The crappy rent-a-car I was driving down the local freeways-geared with 2 kilograms of skunk and a thousand pills of motherfuc*in ecstasy-was probably the most prized, and deciding ride in my life.

 “ON A CLEAR NOVEMBER MORNING, I IMMINENTLY TRAPPED MYSELF ON NO-MAN’S-LAND BETWEEN AUSTRIA AND SLOVENIA.”

 Let’s rewind for a minute.